pbjc/dwm/README.md

     make clean install

-To get the fonts working, first download the fonts from my dotfiles repo.
-Then add these lines to your `.xinitrc` (replacing `${FONTDIR}` with the directory you placed the fonts:
+To get the fonts working, download the fonts from my dotfiles repo.
+Then add these lines to your `.xinitrc` (replacing `${FONTDIR}` with the directory you placed the fonts):

     xset +fp ${FONTDIR}
     xset fp rehash